A Parent’s Guide to Kids & Glasses (Without the Stress)

 CLEANING WIPES

 I’m constantly amazed by the amount of gunk he gets stuck to his glasses.
 If you’re at home, rinse with dish liquid.
 If you’re out and about, then alcohol cleaning wipes are very handy, or a glasses cleaning solution you can use with your cloth!
+Cleaning wipes are readily available at most pharmacies.
+You can pick up a box of 60pcs for $8.99 at Chemist Warehouse

-Building Confidence
+Building Confidence (This Part Matters Most)

 Books are great for helping children deal with big things.
 And getting glasses is a big deal for kids.